openstack/neutron/doc/source/feature_classification/feature_classification_introduction.rst

 ~~~~~

 The object of this document is to inform users whether or not
-features are complete, well-documented, stable, and tested.
+features are complete, well documented, stable, and tested.
-This approach ensures a good user-experience for those well-maintained features.
+This approach ensures good user experience for those well maintained features.

 .. note::